Auto-Rig

 Generate The Rig

-Click Match to Rig to generate the final rig with controllers, and all the mechanic setup.
+Click Match to Rig to generate the final rig with controllers

-Going back to edition mode is possible anytime by clicking Edit Reference Bones.
+Going back to edit mode is possible anytime by clicking Edit Reference Bones.

-Check Init Scale to make sure the rig scale value is initialized to 1.0 (recommended)
+Init Scale : Check this to make sure the rig scale value is initialized to 1 (recommended).

-New Auto-Rig Pro updates may sometimes change the rig, bones constraints behaviour, bones orientations, which may break previously made animations.
+Legacy: Rarely but possibly, new Auto-Rig Pro updates may sometimes change the rig, which may break previously made animations.
 To correct this, click Legacy and see if any options may help to preserve existing animations.

 Bone Shapes